Congratulation! You are now ready to self-publish your novel.

 Before your novel is available, you should be creating “hype” around the release date.
-You should already have ARC reviews in your pocket for the release day.
-And even be quoting snippets from some of your best reviews (along with the name of the reviewer).
+Reach out to ARC reviewers and ask for a review prior to the release day.

 If this is done right, your launch date should see some healthy sales that will give your book some momentum.

 Writers and bloggers will almost always leave a book review.
 This is because we appreciate how important they are.
 However, the average customer will read and move on.

 If you personally know someone who bought your book, ask them politely to leave an honest review.